ngjunsiang/laymansguide-src/season5/issue061/issue061.md

 Many secret ways of transmitting information involves a shared cipher, a secret way of converting what is sent to what is meant.
 Leaking cache information will require a cipher of some sort.

 It’s like a WWII spy story.
 Two spies arrange 3 different dropoff locations.
 Dropoff location 1 means their country is going to attack.
 Dropoff location 2 means their country is not going to attack.
 And dropoff location 3 means the information is compromised and they should avoid contact.
-Even if they are caught by the secret police, there is no way of figuring out what the two spies had communicated to each other.
+Even if they are caught by the secret police, there is no way of figuring out what the two spies had communicated to each other indirectly.

 All right, I’m writing a newsletter here, not a workshop.
 And the rest of the story will need more technical detail, so let’s call it a week.
 Next issue, all will be revealed ;)